nx-dotnet/nx-dotnet/docs/core/generators/add-swagger-target.md

 ## Swagger Target Generator

-Generates a swagger setup for a given project
+Add a swagger target to a webapi based project to extract swagger.json into a newly generated library project.
+Optionally, also creates a project for code generation of the extracted swagger specification.

 ## Options

 ### swaggerDoc

-- (string): Which swagger doc should be used?
+- (string): Which version of the swagger spec should be used?

 ### startupAssembly

-- (string): Path from workspace root to the built api&#39;s startup dll file
+- (string): Path from workspace root to the built api&amp;#39;s startup dll file.
+If null, will be auto-discovered.

 ### <span className="required">project</span>